sphero-inc/Sphero-iOS-SDK/samples/MacroSample/README.md

 Colors Fade during action (Circle)
 </br>

-Slew(Fade) is a parrelell command
+Slew(Fade) is a parallel abruptly command
 </br>

-When Slew action is performed, either have it run parrallel to a roll command or a delay.
+When Slew action is performed, either have it run parallel to a roll command or a delay.
 </br>

-If the user was to include a blink color it would then end the slew abrumtly.
+If the user was to include a blink color it would then end the slew abruptly.

 	-(IBAction)MacroColor:(id)sender{
     //Create a new macro object to send to Sphero